 Opens the Why Discarded dialog, which shows why the selected Entity was discarded.
 I.e. Which Feature(s) didn’t match for the selected Entity.

-At the end of an identification click the Restart Refresh/Restart icon button to reset the key for another identification.
+At the end of an identification click the Restart button to reset the key for another identification.
 All features will be unchecked and the Features Chosen and Entities Discarded windows will be emptied.

-If the subset option ‘Retain selected subsets on key restart?’ is unchecked, the Player will be restarted using the selected subset defined by the key author.
+If the subset option‘Retain selected subsets on key restart?’ is unchecked, the Player will be restarted using the selected subset defined by the key author.
 If this option is checked, the key will restart using the current feature and entity subsets.

-Lucid collapse tree icon Collapse Tree
+Collapse Tree

-Lucid expand tree icon Expand Tree
+Expand Tree

-find/search icon Search
+Search

-Find Features, States or Entities using the Search find/search icon button.
+Find Features, States or Entities using the Search button.
 The search function operates within the selected panel (Features Available, Features Selected, Entities Remaining or Entities Discarded).
 See the Finding Features, States and Entities help topic.

-Feature thumbnail icon Toggle Feature Thumbnails
+Toggle Feature Thumbnails

 Show or hide the Feature and State thumbnails within the Features Available and Features Selected panels.

-Entity Thumbnail icon Toggle Entity Thumbnails
+Toggle Entity Thumbnails

 Show or hide Entity thumbnails within the Entities Remaining and Entities Discarded panels.